parthnagarkar875/Twitter-Automation/readme.md

 At the end, I enabled the WORKER dyno.

 Also, I defined the Twitter API keys in environment variables of Heroku.

+At the end, heroku didn't work because of dyno sleeping.

+So uploaded on AWS Elastic Beanstalk instead.